NeuralNetworkVerification/Marabou/ArtifactReadme.txt

         timeout --foreground --signal=SIGQUIT 1h

-     Note: warning of the form "Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA" can be safely ignored.
+     Note: warnings of the form "Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA" can be safely ignored.